will/securekey/README.md

 You need to keep and accept the old key for a while, or your users will lose their sessions right away.
-My [patch to Rack::Cookie](https://github.com/rack/rack/pull/263) takes care of that for you
+My [patch to Rack::Cookie](https://github.com/rack/rack/pull/263) takes care of that for you.
+A rails patch is coming soon.

 ## A Heroku add-on, running on Heroku, made with Heroku add-ons